borisPristupa/simple/README.md

                 Starting broker...
      completed with 1 plugins.
      ```
-     After the server has started, you may run the application.
+     After the server has started, you may start the application.

 * #### TelegramBot
     A Spring Boot-based application, demonstrating a simple usage of [TelegramBots](https://github.com/rubenlagus/TelegramBots "Java library to create bots using Telegram Bots API").
 This is actually a back-end of the bot.
-Note, that the application uses SOCKS5 proxy, so you should remove proxy-ing code if you don't need it.
+Note, that the application uses proxy, so you should remove proxy-ing code if you don't need it.

     Before you start the application, you have to create a bot [here](http://t.me/BotFather "BotFather").
 After that, place the token and the username of the bot into your *src/main/resources/application.properties* file.
     ###### application.properties